react-native-community/discussions-and-proposals/proposals/0684-adding-e2e-in-core.md

 ## Motivation

 The main "why" has already been explained above: introducing more solid automation to thoroughly verify that code changes don't introduce regressions.

-This will lead to removing the need for the release crew to do local testing to validate the code before a release.
+This will lead to removing the need for the release crew to do manual local testing to validate the code before a release, which by being an human operation can lead to flukes.
+Additionally, this means that the time-to-release will get shorter because the release crew won't need to run those tests.

 Another explanation necessary is the stack decision: the reason is that it's the combination that gets the closest to the specific requirements of React Native's unique structure.
 We needed to fulfil these needs: